Costa Chica of Guerrero: Geography

 The area has a hot climate that reaches an average high temperature of 32C.
 The dry season extends from November to May and a rainy season from June to October.
 The area is prone to cyclones from June to October.
-In 1997, Hurricane Pauline devastated the Costa Chica in both Guerrero and Oaxaca with winds reaching between 166 and 200 km /hr.
+In 1997, Hurricane Pauline devastated the Costa Chica in both Guerrero and Oaxaca with winds reaching between 166 and 200 km/h.
 The toll was 120 dead, and 8,700 other victims.
 The region was left with partially destroyed roads with left a number of communities physically isolated for days.

 Afro-Mexican community

 The Costa Chica (of both Guerrero and Oaxaca) is one of two zones in Mexico with significant Afro-Mexican populations, with the other being in the state of Veracruz.
 While Afro-Mexicans are found in most parts of the Costa Chica, the highest concentrations in Guerrero are found between Marquelia and Cuajinicuilapa.
 Members of this group in the region are often identified by skin color.
 Some consider the classification to be racism, while others identify as primarily Afro-Mexican.
 Many also have indigenous or mestizo ancestry.
 While Africans are described as the “third root,” along with indigenous and Spanish people as part of Mexico heritage, this has often been "forgotten” in the description of the “mestizaje” identity of Mexico, which stresses the mixture of European and indigenous peoples.

 After the Spanish conquest of the Aztec Empire, disease, war and overwork killed part of the native population.
 In a number of areas, the Spanish brought in African slaves to replace the lost labor.
 Juan Garrido, one of numerous African conquistadors, accompanied Hernán Cortés in Mexico in 1519.
 During the colonial period, there was a significant African slave population.
 Large quantities of slaves were imported starting in the mid-1500s and by 16th and 17th centuries.
 The first Africans brought to the Pacific coast arrived to Acapulco brought by Spanish galleons.
 Many later arrivals included escaped black slaves, called “cimarrones” who found refuge in the area.
 However, most local stories about how Africans arrived to the area have to do with local shipwrecks, whether it was a slave ship or not.
 All end with the idea that they found freedom and refuge in the communities along the coast.
 Due to the isolation of the area and their desire to keep their freedom, little was written about their history.

 The historic Afro-Mexican communities were known for building round mud huts with thatched roofs, the design of which can be traced back to what are now Ghana and the Ivory Coast.
 Few of these traditional structures remain; over time, the people adopted local customs.
 Today, Afro-Mexican culture does not have its own language or dress.
 It is sometimes distinguished by body language and vocabulary, as well as a shared heritage.